ApinyaCHS/ChessDetection/README.md

 # Chess tracking systems
+This project is part of the course Digital Image Processing (2110651), Chulalongkorn University, Thailand, 2024.
 ## Overview
 - The aim of this project is to create AI model applications capable of generating chess data in PGN format.